-

 - Sanitary storage facilities are required, with protection from sunlight, temperature and humidity control, no direct contact with the floor, and physical separation from other substances.

-- At least one trained staff member certified by the Department of Thai Traditional and Alternative Medicine (DTAM) must be present during operating hours.
+- At least one trained staff member certified by DTAM must be present during operating hours.

 Currently, cannabis businesses can only be started by Thai-majority businesses that have more than 51% local shares.
 This is primarily an effort by the Thai government to protect local entities against more established foreign competitors.
-This is also because the majority of cannabis-related activities are restricted under the FBA, notably farming and retail activities.
+The majority of cannabis-related activities are also restricted under the Foreign Business Act (FBA), notably farming and retail activities.

-As stated previously, it is still possible for a foreign investor to start a cannabis business in Thailand by incorporating a Thai majority limited company.
-This entity type limits foreign shares at 49%, however, it is possible to retain control over your Cannabis business through the common practice of establishing preferential shares (which have increased voting rights).
+It is still possible for a foreign investor to start a cannabis business in Thailand by incorporating a Thai majority limited company.
+This entity type limits foreign shares at 49%; however, it is possible to retain control through the common practice of establishing preferential shares (which carry increased voting rights).

 Emerhub can assist you throughout the entire company registration process and will ensure that your cannabis business remains entirely compliant with Thai regulations.